Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism: Symbolic STeP Frontend and Performance Model

 \section{Symbolic STeP Frontend and Performance Model}

-In this section, we describe the symbolic frontend that implements the STeP shape semantics discussed in ~\Cref{sec:step}.
-We then present our performance model, which captures the behavior of STeP graphs on SDAs, along with a cycle-approximate simulator that implements it.
-We validate the performance model against a cycle-accurate hardware description language (HDL) simulation.
+In this section, we describe the programmability of STeP's symbolic frontend and how it combines with our simulator to capture performance-critical metrics.
+We then present the performance model used in the STeP cycle-approximate simulator.
+We validate the metrics captured in the symbolic frontend and the simulator against a cycle-accurate hardware description language (HDL) simulation.
+Lastly, this section contains a discussoin on how the symbolic frontend and simulator can be adapted to target different SDAs.